ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

    </figure>
    <figure>
    <img src="/img/strael/re-attach-non-drive-side-o-ring.jpg">
-   <figcaption>Do not forget to re-attach the non-drive-side O-Ring to the axle</figcaption>
+   <figcaption>Do not forget to reattach the non-drive-side O-Ring to the axle</figcaption>
    </figure>
 3. Loosen the preload nut bolt of the non-drive-side crankarm with the 2.5 mm hex key and thread the preload nut clock-wise into the crankarm until it bottoms out.
 4. Mount the non-drive-side crankarm to the axle with a 10 mm hey key and torque it to 40 Nm.
 I use anti-seize before screwing the crankarm onto the axle.